-MCH Best.
-NPM 15: Adequate Insurance Coverage
+MCHbest.
+NPM 15: Continuous and Adequate Insurance

-Expansion of Coverage Eligibility
+Strategy.
+Expansion of Coverage Eligibility (Partnerships with Medicaid)

 Overview.
 Children who reside in states that expanded public health insurance programs to parents participate in Medicaid at a rate that is 20 percentage points higher than of those who live in states with no expansions.1,2 Numerous, overarching approaches for this strategy include:

 Evidence.
 Moderate Evidence.
 Medicaid buy-in programs have shown to be effective.
 This strategy has been tested more than once and results trend positive overall.
 Access the peer-reviewed evidence through the MCH Digital Library.

 Target Audience.
 State/National.